Team846/potassium/docs/src/main/tut/core/tasks/finite.md

 ---

 # Finite Tasks
-Finite Tasks are actions that have a defined starting, running, and ending period.
+Finite tasks are actions that have a defined starting, running, and ending period.
 These tasks are primarily used for autonomous routines, where a robot must perform a series of actions one after the other.
 Through the task API, finite tasks can be easily composed to form complex routines based on elementary pieces.

 ## Creating a Finite Task
 To create a finite task, simply extend the `FiniteTask` class and implement the `onStart` and `onEnd` methods: